ropensci/mapmetadata/README.md

 ### Demo (using the `R Studio` IDE)

-For a longer more detailed demo, see the [mapmetadata tutorial](https://aim-rsf.github.io/mapmetadata/articles/mapmetadata.html) page on the package website.

 There are three main functions you can interact with: `metadata_map()`, `map_compare()`, and `map_convert()`.
 For more information on any function, type `?function_name`.

 Run it in demo mode using the files located in the [inst/inputs](https://github.com/aim-rsf/mapmetadata/tree/main/inst/inputs) directory: